Topics Map > Human Resource System (HRS) > Benefits Administration

 - Review Arrears to verify no payroll deductions were missed and sent to arrears.
 If an arrears balance has been created, contact UWSS to review and adjust.

-- Navigate to: Payroll for North America > Periodic Payroll Events USA > Balance Reviews >Arrears
+- Payroll for North America > Periodic Payroll Events USA > Balance Reviews >Arrears

 - Review Current Benefits Summary to verify the employee's benefit enrollments.
 Use this screen to key the Benefits Billing enrollments.

-- Navigate to: Benefits > Review Employee Benefits > Current Benefits Summary.
+- Benefits > Review Employee Benefits > Current Benefits Summary.

 - Review the last deductions taken to verify which billing periods to set up using the Review Paycheck query (UW_BN_REVIEW_PAYCHECK_PUB).
 A ticket to UWSS BERT Team may be created to request a full reconciliation.

-- Navigate to: Reporting Tools > Query > Query Viewer > Search for "UW_BN_REVIEW_PAYCHCK_PUB"
+- Reporting Tools > Query > Query Viewer > Search for "UW_BN_REVIEW_PAYCHCK_PUB"

 Note: The effective date will default to today's date.
 This will tell you that the employee has never previously been enrolled in Benefits Billing.If the employee has previous enrollments, find the plan type you want to enroll by searching across the top.
 Press the plus button "+" in the Billing Enrollment Details section to add a new row to the desired plan type.

-Note: Once the row is saved, you will not be able to delete.
-The minus button "-" is how a benefit plan is removed on the initial set up for an incorrect benefit plan (before saving).3.
+Note: Once the row is saved, you will not be able to edit or delete.
+The minus button "-" is how a benefit plan is removed on the initial set up for an incorrect benefit plan, before saving.3.
 Leave the COBRA Event ID at "0".

 9. The rate drop down box should be updated to one of the following:

-b.
-Employee Rate = charge the employee the normal premium (employee share only).
+- Employee Rate = Charge the employee the normal premium (employee share only).

-Note: A new row will need to be added to update the rate drop down for plans such as SGH and ICI for a LOA that goes past 3 months and the employee loses the Employer share.
+Note: A new row will need to be added to update the rate drop down for plans such as State Group Health and Income Continuation Insurance for employees on a LOA that goes past 3 months and the employee loses the Employer share premium.

 - If the employee is on a LOA without pay and will be on LOA for more than 3 months, enter a new row after the initial enrollment row to change from 100% Employee Rate to 100% Total Rate for the 4th month of LOA.
 This ensures the employee will be billed correctly from the initial set up.

-- When setting up past billing periods, it is suggested to allow the system to create old charges during the monthly Benefits Billing processing when changes are calculated.
-This will avoid inaccurate charges and the system twill create charges back to the last "inactive" billing period as necessary.
+- When setting up past billing periods, it is suggested to allow the system to create old charges during the monthly Benefits Billing processing.
+The system will create charges back to the last "inactive" billing period as necessary and will avoid creating inaccurate charges.

 - Once the enrollment is saved, and it's later deemed that the enrollment needs correction, you will have to submit a ticket to UWSS to make the update. (i.e. Enrollment initially set up effective 6/1/2020 and determined several months later that the enrollment should be 5/1/2020)